A Guide to Your First Week at University

 Whether you’re an undergraduate or postgrad, going to university is a big change – hopefully one you’re excited for!
 But it’s natural to feel some anxiety and this guide is made to help ease some of those worries.
-We’ll go through what moving into an urbanest student accommodation is like and give you our top tips for settling in.
+We’ll go through what moving into an urbanest student accommodation is like and give you our top tips for settling in during your first week at uni.

 Before You Arrive